Tips for spring cleaning and organizing

-Last Updated on March 5, 2024
+Last Updated on April 2, 2024

 1. Cleaning up after preschoolers is like shoveling snow in a snowstorm or, as I have been reminded, like running a blender with the lid off.
+There are lots, and lots of downright messy days.

 1. Prioritize

 I pick my top major cleaning and organization projects that I typically pretend don’t exist but really should be addressed.
+Don’t try to focus on everything at once.
+You’ll only overwhelm yourself!
+Choose the most important things first and put them at the top of your list.
+Even if you only get those done today, it’s still a victory.

-2. Motivate
+2. Motivate yourself

 For me, this includes:

-• feeling like I’m doing a little more to care for my family feeling a sense of completion in “bonus” work (the little ballpoint horizontal line over a
+• Cleaning up helps me feel like I’m doing a little more to care for my family.
+I also feel a sense of completion in “bonus” work.
+(The little ballpoint horizontal line over a to-do list item is tremendously satisfying!)

-• envisioning my husband’s look of surprise
+• Envisioning my husband’s look of surprise when he gets home is always a win.

-3. Recruit
+3. Recruit your family!

-I get my kids involved with their own buckets of soapy water, a spray bottle (they love it), or organizing their own stuff once I get them started.
 Sometimes, if I’m clueless about where to start my own organizing, I have been known to call in people who actually, strangely, love to organize, and feel their own sense of accomplishment when they can see the entire surface of my dryer.
 Weird.

 4. Get generous